-As we reach the four-year mark, we have been thinking deeply about the “dent” our company could leave on the universe.
+We are always thinking deeply about the “dent” Atlan could leave on the universe.
 We’re asking ourselves, “What would it take to create a company that would have relevance for hundreds of years?”
-At four, we have lasted 36.5 months longer than the average startup in India.
 We are moving rapidly from our childhood days into adolescence — an interesting time, where one typically has a strong sense of self and is now battling to grow into the adult one is meant to be.

 In the quest to shape our future self, we began reading about companies that inspired us — Google, Airbnb and more recent upstarts like Stripe and Buffer.
 All of these companies, however, are fairly new.
 (Google was launched only in 1998.)
 So we looked into companies like McKinsey, Unilever and IBM that have been around for much longer.
 What did they do to ensure sustained growth and longevity?